chc-database/data/docs/recording_people.md

 ---

 ### vows
 List the vows which the person took and dates, if available.
-Vows should be seperated by semicolons.
+Vows should be separated by semicolons.

 #### FORMAT
 {: .no_toc }